MarketSquare/robotframework-openapi-libcore/docs/advanced_use.md

 ### `PropertyValueConstraint`
 > *Use one of these values for this property*

-The OpenApiDriver uses the `type` information in the openapi document to generate random data of the correct type to perform the operations that need it.
+The OpenApiLibCore uses the `type` information in the openapi document to generate random data of the correct type to perform the operations that need it.
 While this works in many situations (e.g. a random `string` for a `name`), there can be additional restrictions to a value that cannot be specified in an openapi document.

 In our example, the `date_of_birth` must be a string in a specific format, e.g. 1995-03-27.